PhilaNgcamu/problem-solving-challenges/Day-43-ProblemSolving/README.md

 <h2>Step 3: Break It Down</h2>

 Explicitly write down the steps you need to take - which **forces** to think about the code you'll write before you write it and helps you catch potential misunderstandngs before diving into the code.

+<h2>Step 4: Solve or simplify</h2>

+- Find the **core difficulty** in what you're trying to do.
+- Temporarily ignore that difficulty
+- Write a simplified solution
+- Then, incorporate that difficulty back in